syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 # Automatic Layout

-SfDiagram provides support to auto-arrange the nodes in the Diagram area that is referred as **Layout**.
-It includes the following layout modes.
+SfDiagram provides support to auto-arrange the nodes in the diagram area that is referred as **Layout**.
+It includes the following layout modes:

-* Hierarchical Tree Layout
+* Hierarchical tree layout
-* Radial Tree
+* Radial tree
-* Organizational Layout
+* Organizational layout
-* Flowchart Layout
+* Flowchart layout

-## Hierarchical Tree Layout
+## Hierarchical tree layout

-The Hierarchical tree Layout arranges nodes in a tree-like structure, where the nodes in the hierarchical layout may have multiple parents.
+The hierarchical tree Layout arranges nodes in a tree-like structure, where the nodes in the hierarchical layout may have multiple parents.
 There is no need to specify the layout root.
-To arrange the nodes in hierarchical structure, you need to specify the [LayoutType](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.DirectedTreeLayout~Type.html "LayoutType") as hierarchical tree.
+To arrange the nodes in hierarchical structure, specify the [LayoutType](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.DirectedTreeLayout~Type.html "LayoutType") as hierarchical tree.

-N> SpaceBetweenSubTrees property of the DirectedTreeLayout will no longer efficient.
-Please use HorizontalSpacing and VerticalSpacing.
+N> The SpaceBetweenSubTrees property of the DirectedTreeLayout will no longer efficient.
+Use HorizontalSpacing and VerticalSpacing.

 {% tabs %}
 {% highlight xaml %}